FIWARE/tutorials.Historic-Context-NIFI/README.md

 (3 rows)
 ```

-The result include two template databases `template0` and `template1` as well as the `postgres` database setup when the
+The result includes two template databases `template0` and `template1` as well as the `postgres` database setup when the
 docker container was started.

 To show the list of available schemas, run the statement as shown: